 Today's video games are immersive experiences with production levels that blur the line between game and Hollywood blockbuster.
-Game consoles like the PS3 and Xbox 360 have become a hub for leisure and social interaction, with Netflix and Hulu's ever-expanding HD quality content keeping smiles on the faces of the home theater connoisseur.
+Game consoles like the PS4 and Xbox One have become a hub for leisure and social interaction, with Netflix and Hulu's ever-expanding HD quality content keeping smiles on the faces of the home theater connoisseur.

 Projected scene from Mass Effect 3 video game on the Xbox 360.
 Check Out Our Recommended Gaming Projectors

 Advancements in technology have not been limited to only gaming consoles, though.
-Over the last few years, home theater projectors have started to become viable choices - with prices that are within reach for the average consumer.
-Why turn to a flat screen TV when, for just a few dollars more, you could transport yourself directly into the action with a home theater projector?
+Over the last few years, home theater projectors have become truly viable choices - with prices that are within reach for the average consumer.
+Why turn to a flat screen TV when, for just a few dollars more, you could immerse yourself in the action with a home theater projector?